Rendez-Vous (Jean-Michel Jarre album)

-Rendez-vous (English: Appointment) is the eighth studio album by electronic musician and composer Jean-Michel Jarre released on Disques Dreyfus, licensed to Polydor, in 1986.
+Rendez-Vous is the eighth studio album by electronic musician and composer Jean-Michel Jarre released on Disques Dreyfus, licensed to Polydor, in 1986.
 The album art was created by long-time collaborator Michel Granger.

 Composition and recording

 Rendez-Vous was created over a period of about two months.
 It features heavy use of the Elka Synthex, notably so on "Second Rendez-Vous", a track Jarre often performs using a laser harp.
 As with Zoolook, it contains elements from the album Musique pour Supermarché, in this case it is in "Fifth Rendez-Vous".
+Some of the other musical themes on Rendez-Vous were recycled from various singles Jarre wrote and produced for Gérard Lenorman in the 1970s.
+Jarre also developed "Fourth Rendez-Vous" from a discarded demo at collaborator Michel Geiss' urging, noting that its success as both a single and live staple did little to dissuade his contempt for the song.
+"Second Rendez-Vous" was inspired by American musician Wendy Carlos' soundtrack to the film A Clockwork Orange, specifically its fusion of "this mad symphonic energy and music with electronics."

 The last track on the album was originally scheduled to include a saxophone part recorded by astronaut Ron McNair on the Space Shuttle Challenger, which would have made it the first piece of music to be recorded in space.
 However, on January 28, 1986, 73 seconds after lift-off, the shuttle disintegrated and the entire Challenger crew were killed.
 The track was later dedicated to McNair and the other six astronauts on board Challenger.
 The saxophone part is played by French jazz reedist Pierre Gossez.
 The album was recorded and mixed at Croissy studio.

 Release

 Rendez-Vous was released in 1986, the album reached no. 9 in the UK charts and no. 52 in the US. in that same year.
 It won the Instrumental album of the year category, at the Victoires de la Musique, and was nominated for Grammy Award for Best New Age Album in 1987.
 In April 5, 1986, Jarre performed the large-scale outdoor concert Rendez-vous Houston in Houston, celebrating the 150th anniversary of the founding of Texas and attracting 1.5 million people, marking its second entry into the Guinness World Records.

 Jean-Michel presented another performance on October 5, Rendez-Vous Lyon, marking Pope John Paul II's visit to Jarre's hometown, Lyon.
+According to Jarre, the Pope complimented "Second Rendez-Vous" when speaking with him, calling it "sacred music."
 In 1998, British commercial broadcaster ITV used a remixed version of "Fourth Rendez-Vous" (called Rendez-Vous 98) for their television coverage of the 1998 FIFA World Cup in France.
 British group Apollo 440 were credited alongside Jarre for the remix.